MikeJoester/Final-Project-Intro2CS/README.md

   1. Import essential and visualization libraries / packages: numpy, pandas, statistics, matplotlib, seaborn;
   2. Read in the csv files as a dataframe called **df_small, df_medium, df_large**; check the information of the imported csv files and print the first 5 rows of each dataframes.
 ### B. Basic Questions:
-  1. Find out the most reviewed game of each dataset and print its name and ID
+  1. Print the most helpful reivews of each dataset and its review ID
   2. Type in the game ID, code **min, max, mean** functions to print the **game's name**, and the **smallest, largest, average** gaming hours of it.
   3. Find out the most reviewed **non - english** language in each dataset
 ### C. Algorithms: